EAPM press release

 Additional examples of our evidence-based coverage include:

-- Then-candidate Trump’s surrogates wrote a playbook called Project 2025 which promised to remake the American government and erode rights of women and the LGBTQIA community.
+- Then-candidate Trump’s surrogates wrote a playbook called Project 2025 which promised to remake the American government and erode rights of women and the LGBTQ+ community.

 When we start publishing, we promise to watch closely for what comes of these promises and explain in clear, factual, easily understandable language what this means to you.
 We will use facts, correct definitions of words, and explain tough–to–understand policy.